Anton-Hermann Chroust

 Anton-Hermann Chroust (29 January 1907 – January 1982) was a German-American jurist, philosopher and historian, from 1946 to 1972, professor of law, philosophy, and history, at the University of Notre Dame.
-Chroust was best known for his 1965 bookThe Rise of the Legal Profession in America.
+Chroust was best known for his 1965 book The Rise of the Legal Profession in America.

+Life

-Chroust was born on January 28, 1907, in Wurzburg, Germany, the son of Johanna and Anton Julius Chroust, an Austrian-born professor of German history at the University of Wurzburg.
+Chroust was born on January 28, 1907, in Wurzburg, Germany, the son of Johanna and Anton Julius Chroust.
+His father was an Austrian-born professor of German history at the University of Wurzburg.